BarraHarrison/House-Price-Prediction/README.md

 ## 🏆 Conclusion
 This project demonstrates **data exploration, feature engineering, and machine learning modeling** using Jupyter Lab.
 The Random Forest model provides a strong baseline, and further optimizations can improve accuracy.

+## 📚 What I Learned
+During this project, I used several commands for the first time and found similarities with SQL operations used in server-side programming:

+- **`data.dropna()`** → This removes missing values from the dataset, similar to `WHERE column IS NOT NULL` in SQL.
+- **`train_test_split()`** → This splits the dataset into training and testing subsets, similar to using `LIMIT` and `OFFSET` in SQL queries to segment data.
+- **`plt.figure()`** → This sets up the figure for visualization, which is akin to structuring query results before displaying them in web applications.
+- **`sns.heatmap()`** → This visualizes correlations between variables, much like using SQL aggregate functions and `GROUP BY` to analyze relationships between different fields.
+- **`pd.get_dummies()`** → This encodes categorical variables into a numerical format, similar to using `CASE WHEN` or `JOIN` operations in SQL to transform categorical data into structured numeric values.

+This experience deepened my understanding of how data transformations in Python mirror SQL operations used in backend web development.